 In fiscal year 2017, GMX and WEB.DE introduced free end-to-end encryption of cloud content for all users.
 Customers can use this "safe" to encrypt their data locally before uploading, hence protecting it from third-party access.
-Sensitive content that has left the customer's device is saved online only as https://www.gmx.net/cloudmade-in-germany/ (German an illegible data set.
+Sensitive content that has left the customer's device is saved online only as an illegible data set.
 The data is only decrypted again once it has been downloaded from the cloud to one of the user's device.
 This move by the GMX and WEB.DE portal brands strengthens their "Cloud made in Germany" initiative, which was launched in 2016, and improves internet security.